kuznetskriss/kuznetskriss/README.md

+## Summary
-## 👋🏻 I'm a software engineer from Russia with 3 years of experience in the software industry.
+👋🏻 I'm a software engineer from Russia with 3 years of experience in the software industry.
 Over the past few months, my main focus has been 1C development in 1C-rarus, but I'm also well versed in server and web development, Python and C languages.
 I like to learn new technologies and implement them into commercial projects and my own.

 ## A little about me: